tomkidd/Quake3-iOS/README.md

 You will need to provide your own copies of the `baseq3` directory from an existing instalation of Quake III: Arena.
 You can grab the whole thing with expansions on [GOG](https://www.gog.com/game/quake_iii_gold) or [Steam](https://store.steampowered.com/app/2200/Quake_III_Arena/).

-You will need to drag your directories into the project and select "Create Folder References" and add them to both the Quake and QuakeTV targets.
+You will need to drag your directories into the project and select "Create Folder References" and add them to both the Quake3-iOS and Quake-tvOS targets.
 The folders will be blue if you've done it right:

 ![folders](https://github.com/tomkidd/Quake3-iOS/raw/master/folders.png)